dazdaz/jenkins/README.md

 Jenkins Location / Sysadmin email myuser@myhost.com

-Configure System / Add GitHub Server / Override Hook URL (Github will ping Jenkins on this endpoint) Check that this IP is really where your Jenkins server listens
+Check that this IP is really where your Jenkins server listens

 GitHub / Settings / Integrations and Services